strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/FakeNet-NG.md

 Ctrl + C
 ```

-Depending on version/config, FakeNet-NG may:
+Depending on version/config, FakeNet-NG will:

 - Save a **PCAP** file with captured traffic
-- Or create a `fakenet_logs` directory with logs and captures

 In the directory where you started FakeNet-NG, run: